gowtham-v-data/Meal/DEPLOYMENT.md

 - **GitHub Pages**: Requires CORS headers on your API

 ### Update Your Production API URL:
-1. Replace `danny-supercrowned-shawnda.ngrok-free.dev` with your production domain
+1. Replace `n8n-rx89.onrender.com` with your production domain if different
 2. Keep the `/webhook/Meal` path exactly as specified
 3. Ensure your API accepts POST requests with multipart/form-data